eatontarbell/Latin-101/reading3.md

-PAST PASSAGE HERE
+Cum Achīvī decem annōs in Troia fuissent, *Epeus* mirae magnitūdinis equum ligneum fēcit.
+In eō collēctī sunt Menelaus, Ulixēs, Diomedes, Thessander, Sthenelus, Acamas, Thoas, Machaon, Neoptolemus. et in equō scripsērunt “DANAI MINERVAE DONUM DEDERUNT, castraque transtulērunt Tenedo.
+Cum id *Troianī* **vidērunt**, *Priamus* equum in templum Minervae **duxit**.
+Cum Cassandra **diceret** *equum* **habere** hostes, fidēs eī non **data est** et equum pro templō **posuērunt**.
+Achīvī exiērunt et custodēs occidērunt et Troiam sunt potitī.

 ---
 A: Grammatical Questions.

-1. x
+1. Finite verbs have been highlighted like **this** and subjects have been highlighted like *this*.

-2. The case of decem annos is __ and the use of the case is _.
+2. The case of decem annos is nominative and the use of the case is to describe the length of time the Greeks had been in Troy.

-3. fuissent- Person: xxxx, Number: xxxx, Tense:xxxx, Mood: xxxx, Voice: xxxx.
+3. fuissent- Person: Third, Number: Plural, Tense: Pluperfect, Mood: Subjunctive, Voice: Active.
-The mood of fuissent is __ which shows that _.
+- The mood of fuissent is subjunctive which shows that there is an element of uncertainty as to how long the Greeks had been in Troy.
-FUISSENT IS PLUPERFECT SUBJUNCTIVE, 3rd plural, tense is Achivi

-4. mirae magnitudinis- Case: xxxx, Number: xxxx, Gender: xxxx.
+4. mirae magnitudinis- Case: Genitive, Number: Singular, Gender: Feminine.
-In the sentence, mirae magnitudinis is functioning as __ in the sentence.
+In the sentence, mirae magnitudinis is functioning as a description of another noun.
+It translates to "of surprising size" which is describing the wooden horse the Epeus made.

-5. collecti sunt- Person: xxxx, Number: xxxx, Tense:xxxx, Mood: xxxx, Voice: xxxx.
+5. collecti sunt- Person: xxxx, Number: xxxx, Tense: Perfect, Mood: xxxx, Voice: Passive.
 PASSIVE, TENSE IS PERFECT, plural, masculine, subject is all of the names

-6. cum id Troiani viderunt is a ___ clause. cum is __ part of speech CUM IS WITH THE INDICATIVE SO ITS TELLING ABOUT TIME
+6. cum id Troiani viderunt is indicative because it is telling us about time. cum is __ part of speech

 7. ei in line six is in the __ case and its function in the sentence is _.

-8. exierunt comes from the irregular verb __
+8. exierunt comes from the irregular verb exeo.

 ---

 B: Translation.

----
-Notes: delete once this assignment is completed

-- subject for any finite verb: nominative
-- Subordinate claus is indtroduced by a subordinating conjunction
-- circumstance is subjunctive, time is indicative
-- indriect statement: use infinitive form... subject in accusative
-- fecit in first sentence is perfect active, 3rd, singular... subject is Epeus
-- the quote functions as a direct object (the all caps part)
-- verb in is viderunt in "cum id Troiani viderunt", the subject is Troiani, the direct object is id
-- verb in following clause is duxit, suject is Priamus, direct object is equum
-- next sentence: verb is diceret, subject is , direct object is
-- following clause: verb is habere, subject is equum, direct object is hostes
-- following clause: data est is verb,
-- following clause: verb is posuerunt, direct object is equum,
+When Achivi had been ten years in Troy, Epeus made a wooden horse of wonderful size.
+In that collection are Menelaus, Ulysses, Diomedes, Thessander, Sthenelus, Acamas, Thoas, Machaon, and Neoptolemus. and on the horse they wrote, "DANAI GAVE A GIFT TO MINERVA, and transferred the camp to Tenedo."
+When the Trojans saw this, Priam led the horse into the temple of Minerva.
+When Cassandra said that the enemy had a horse, they did not believe her and they put the horse as a temple.
+They went out to Achīvī and killed the guards and took possession of Troy.